 Design silos come down when an AV engineer leads an AV project from the beginning

-Note: The advanced AV design on the following project added full, high-quality audio and video remote conferencing, which has been quickly utilized due to the COVID-19 outbreak.
+Note: The advanced AV design on the following project added full, high-quality audio and video remote conferencing, which has been utilized extensively during COVID-19.
 County commissioners, staff and the public can attend any meeting from a remote computer and be heard in the boardroom and on all other remote attendees’ computers as well.
-This has allowed San Diego County to continue holding public meetings with live input and responses from residents.

 By David Wright